ibm-cloud-docs/openshift/openshift_cluster_access.md

 The OpenShift master is accessible through the private service endpoint if authorized cluster users are in your {{site.data.keyword.cloud_notm}} private network or are connected to the private network through a [VPN connection](/docs/infrastructure/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/infrastructure/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link).
 However, communication with the Kubernetes master over the private service endpoint must go through the <code>166.X.X.X</code> IP address range, which is not routable from a VPN connection or through {{site.data.keyword.cloud_notm}} Direct Link.
 You can expose the private service endpoint of the master for your cluster users by using a private network load balancer (NLB).
 The private NLB exposes the private service endpoint of the master as an internal <code>10.X.X.X</code> IP address range that users can access with the VPN or {{site.data.keyword.cloud_notm}} Direct Link connection.
 If you enable only the private service endpoint, you can use the Kubernetes dashboard or temporarily enable the public service endpoint to create the private NLB.
 {: shortdesc}

+1. Log in to your [OpenShift cluster](#access_public_se).

-1. If you created the cluster with only the private service endpoint, [enable the public service endpoint](/docs/openshift?topic=openshift-cs_network_cluster#set-up-public-se) temporarily to create the `LoadBalancer` service for the private service endpoint.
+2. If you created the cluster with only the private service endpoint, [enable the public service endpoint](/docs/openshift?topic=openshift-cs_network_cluster#set-up-public-se) to create the `LoadBalancer` service for the private service endpoint.

-2. Get the private service endpoint URL and port for your cluster.
+3. Get the private service endpoint URL and port for your cluster.
   ```
   ibmcloud oc cluster get --cluster <cluster_name_or_ID>
   ```
   {: pre}

-  In this example output, the **Private Service Endpoint URL** is `https://c1.private.us-east.containers.cloud.ibm.com:25073`.
+  In this example output, the **Private Service Endpoint URL** is `https://c1.private.us-east.containers.cloud.ibm.com:31144`.
   ```
   Name:                           setest
   ID:                             b8dcc56743394fd19c9f3db7b990e5e3